austinpickett/react-test/README.md

 * gulp

 # Description
 react-test is the react tutorial (https://facebook.github.io/react/docs/tutorial.html) using ES6.
+This is just a simple comment application